albennett/stock-market-manager/README.md

 # stock-market-manager

-A NSS individual project to go over MEAN Stack
+A NSS individual project to use the mongo database

 ##Goal

-Create a MEAN stack app that uses the stock api to look up and buy stocks.
+Create an app that uses the stock api to search and buy stocks.

 ##Technologies Used